Arc and Firefox

 Then, on March 7th 2023, I watched my first video about the Arc Browser.
 The video was a clip from the Waveform podcast, they were talking about the products they loved and one of them talked about the Arc Browser.
 This made me curious and I decided to do some research.
 It was apparently a browser made by a small team in New York.
 Then, thanks to my school being an accepted campus in Arc, I was able to join the beta and install Arc.

 Everything was going great until the act II of Arc came.
-They introduced a 'new way to browse', you would type what you wanted and an AI would visit different sites and compile a web page for you.
+They introduced a 'new way to browse'.
+You would type what you wanted and an AI would visit different sites and compile a web page for you.
 Their motto was don't bother to search the internet; let us search it for you.
 Watching that made me worry about the Arc's future.
 Were they trying to make everything AI?
 Then, I thought about how Arc was going to profit.
 How were they able to get a ton of funding without taking any steps to make profit?
 Then, the popular phrase came to my mind, "If you aren't paying for the product, you are the product".
 While the thought of leaving stayed in my mind, I kept using Arc for a while.
-Then, when I saw that they got millions of dollars in funding again and also added more AI stuff, I knew it was time to leave.
+The final straw was when I saw that they got millions of dollars in funding again and added more AI stuff as a result, it was time to leave.

-I decided to return to my old friend.
-I opened Firefox, removed my old profiles and themes, and started clean.
+I decided to return to my old friend Firefox.
+I opened it, removed my old profiles and themes, and started clean.

 The first thing I noticed was how fast Firefox was compared to Arc.
-I had became so used to the slowness of Arc that I got really suprised when I came back to using Firefox.
-With the excitement of returning to my roots, I began searching for themes and extensions.
-I tried to be as minimal as I could.
-I settled on this theme, and these extensions:
+I had became so used to the slowness of Arc that I got really surprised when I switched back.
+With the excitement of returning to my roots, I began searching for good extensions.
+Some extensions may really slow down your system and introduce security vulnerabilities.
+So I tried to be minimal as possible.

 Conclusion